A Paranormal Experience

 her head -- which amounted to whatever language the person in front of her

 with some soft drinks for sale.
-I said okay; she could stand in line
+The little girl said she would stand in line

 by and finally the young girl was near the front of the line.

-She sent someone to get me and take me to the space she had been
+She sent someone take me to the space she had been

-Finally, she awkwardly said some words in English, directly
+Finally, Mother R awkwardly said some words in English, directly

 addressing a major personal issue that was on my mind (that I